soms-bucket/Zennode_Project/README.md

   <p>
     The program only accept positive integer as input in product quantity segment.
     If user provide any string or negative integer it will throw a warning message.
-    Until the user provide a correct input it will continuously popup that message.
+    Until the user provide a correct input, it will continuously popup that message.
   </p>
   <p>
     Same goes for the gift wrap confirmation, it will only receive a single string Y or N capital and small both.